When you join Finlandia Foundation National, you become a part of the largest Finnish-American network in the country. All members of FFN receive:

 Finlandia Foundation National requires all individual members to pay an annual dues of $20 to FFN.

 Signing up online is not the only way.
-If you join one of the nearly 60 FFN-affiliated chapters in the United States, you gain membership in the national organization.
+If you join one of the 60 FFN-affiliated chapters in the United States, you gain membership in the national organization.

 Pay Online with Credit Card